 The ber months have finally arrived!
-That means malls will start playing Jose Mari Chan's greatest hits, employees will start receiving their 13th month pay, and newscasts will start their holiday countdowns.
+That means malls will start playing Jose Mari Chan's greatest hits, employees will start receiving their 13th-month pay, and newscasts will start their holiday countdowns.
 Yes, the holiday cheers aren't hard to miss.

-Explore the caves, rivers, and waterfalls.
-See the iconic hanging coffins.
+Explore the caves, rivers, and waterfalls, or see the iconic hanging coffins.
 For thrill-seekers, go hiking in lush mountains and try rock climbing.
 And for coffee lovers, take a sip of Sagada's homegrown organic coffee.

-Beer and music enthusiasts can look forward to attending concerts and other events in Cebu like the Oktoberfest from September to November.
+Beer and music enthusiasts can look forward to attending concerts and other events in Cebu, like Oktoberfest from September to November.
 And for foodies, time to experience Cebu's famous authentic lechon!

-During the ber months, adrenaline-pumping water activities in this small city become all the more exciting.
+During the happy ber months, adrenaline-pumping water activities in this small city become all the more exciting.
 It's when the Cagayan de Oro River—the longest and biggest in the Philippines—comes to life.

 Siargao is the Philippines' ultimate surfing destination, especially in the ber months when the waves are usually higher and more aggressive.
-What better way to quench your thirst for adventure than visiting the country's new surfing capital?
+What better way to quench your thirst for adventure than by visiting the country's surfing capital?

 If the South has Siargao, the North has Baler as its famed surf spot.
 Come ber months, the waves get as high as 9 feet, perfect for both noobs and pros.

 The capital of Aurora also boasts a rich Hispanic heritage.
 On your Baler trip, make sure to visit Museo de Baler, Baler Church, and Doña Aurora Ancestral House for an unforgettable trip down memory lane.

 The best time to visit the Land of Smiles is during autumn, which is the end of summer and the start of the cool season.
-Particularly, September and October are the best months to go to the northern city of Chiang Mai, while November and December are great for exploring the capital Bangkok.
+September and October are the best months to go to the northern city of Chiang Mai, while November and December are great for exploring the capital Bangkok.

 A great travel destination during the ber months, Taiwan is best explored in autumn from September to November when it's at its most beautiful and the weather is mild and pleasant with little to no rainfall.
 This is also an off-peak tourist season, which means the country isn't as overcrowded.